Salmonid Restoration Federation

 • What have you found to be a hidden gem that needs more time in the limelight?

-Share a distilled and focused insight with the SRF community.
-Weave your philosophical musings and heart-stirring experiences.
-We welcome any and all to share their gems of wisdom that have carried them through the days, months, years, or decades.
-Be brave.
-Whether this is your first conference or you’re an old-timer, we want to hear from anyone who is willing to step up and inspire our restoration community.
-We aspire for people to leave this session feeling replenished, motivated, energized, and connected.
-A similar session in 2022 was well-received, so by popular demand we are convening a new round!
+Presenters shared a distilled and focused insight with the SRF community.
+Presenters wove their philosophical musings and heart-stirring experiences.
+Session Coordinators welcomed any and all to share their gems of wisdom that have carried them through the days, months, years, or decades.
+Participants left this session feeling replenished, motivated, energized, and connected.

 The Future of Restoration is Bright, Alison O’Dowd, PhD, Department of Environmental Science & Management, Cal Poly Humboldt